-John Coltrane is another jazz legend from the 1950’s and 1960’s, but he was more known for his Tenor sax.
+John Coltrane is another jazz legend from the 1950’s and 1960’s and was more known for his Tenor sax.

 Coltrane’s style was defined by his speedy runs with many, many notes all rolled into the one phrase.
 He was also featured in many famous Miles Davis recordings as well as many of his own solo albums.